Skip to main content

 About Zabaikalsky

-Zabaikalsky National Park, established in 1986, protects 2,690 square kilometers of pristine wilderness along the eastern shore of Lake Baikal in Russia's Trans-Baikal region.
-The park encompasses parts of the Svyatoy Nos Peninsula, the Ushkany Islands, and the Barguzin Mountains, creating a diverse protected landscape where mountains meet the world's deepest and oldest lake.
-Named after the historical Trans-Baikal region, the park features dramatic alpine peaks rising sharply from Baikal's shores, dense taiga forests, mountain tundra, and unique lake ecosystems.
-The area serves as critical habitat for the Baikal seal (nerpa), the world's only freshwater seal species, and provides nesting grounds for numerous bird species.
-The park's location within the Baikal UNESCO World Heritage Site underscores its global significance for biodiversity conservation and the protection of unique freshwater ecosystems that evolved in isolation over millions of years.
+Zabaikalsky National Park, established in 1986, protects 2,690 square kilometers of pristine wilderness along the eastern shore of Lake Baikal in Russia's Buryatia Republic.
+[1] The park encompasses parts of the Svyatoy Nos Peninsula, the Ushkany Islands, and the Barguzin Mountains, creating a diverse protected landscape where mountains meet the world's deepest and oldest lake.
+The park features dramatic alpine peaks rising sharply from Baikal's shores, dense taiga forests, mountain tundra, and unique lake ecosystems.
+The area serves as critical habitat for the Baikal seal (nerpa, Phoca sibirica), the world's only freshwater seal species, which hauls out on the Ushkany Islands in numbers up to 3,000 individuals seasonally.
+The park's location within the Lake Baikal UNESCO World Heritage Site underscores its global significance for biodiversity conservation and the protection of unique freshwater ecosystems that evolved in isolation over millions of years.

 Wildlife Ecosystems

-Zabaikalsky National Park hosts a rich diversity of wildlife, including many endangered species.
+Zabaikalsky National Park hosts a rich diversity of wildlife, including many endangered and endemic species.
 Large mammals such as the Siberian brown bear, elk, wolf, and sable inhabit the forests.
-The park is home to the world's largest population of Baikal seals (nerpa), endemic to Lake Baikal.
-Bird life is particularly diverse, with over 250 species recorded, including the rare black stork and fish eagle.
-The waters of Lake Baikal within the park contain numerous fish species, including the endemic omul and golomyanka.
+The Ushkany Islands are the primary haul-out site on Lake Baikal for the Baikal seal (nerpa, Phoca sibirica), the world's only freshwater seal species, with up to 3,000 individuals gathering seasonally on the rocks around the islands.
+[1] Bird life is particularly diverse, with 249 species recorded, including the rare black stork.
+The waters of Lake Baikal within the park contain numerous fish species, including the endemic omul.
 The park serves as an important migration corridor for many bird species.

 Flora Ecosystems

 The park's vegetation is remarkably diverse, featuring over 700 species of vascular plants.
 The lower elevations are dominated by taiga forests, primarily consisting of Siberian pine, larch, and fir.
 Alpine meadows and tundra vegetation can be found at higher elevations.
-The park contains several endemic plant species, including some rare orchids and medicinal plants.
+The park contains several endemic plant species, including some rare orchids.
 Coastal areas feature unique plant communities adapted to the sandy shores and rocky cliffs.
 The park's varied topography creates distinct vegetation zones, from forest-steppe communities to high-altitude plant associations.

 Geology

 The park's geology is characterized by dramatic mountain ranges, including the Barguzin Range, formed during ancient tectonic activities.
 The landscape features diverse geological formations, from crystalline rocks dating back to the Precambrian period to younger sedimentary deposits.
 The coastline of Lake Baikal within the park showcases unique geological features, including sandy bays, rocky cliffs, and distinctive peninsulas.
-The Chivyrkuy Peninsula and its thermal springs demonstrate the region's ongoing geological activity.
+The Zmeinaya (Snake) Bay within Chivyrkuisky Bay features thermal springs that demonstrate the region's ongoing geological activity — Chivyrkuisky is a bay, not a peninsula.
 The area also contains numerous caves and unique rock formations shaped by millennia of erosion.

 Climate And Weather